This page contains information on how to propose a new research group or workshop and on how to update an existing research group.

-Call for New Research Units for the 2017 Berlin Meeting
+Call for New Research Units for the 2018 Helsinki Meeting

-We now invite proposals for new research units for the joint EABS & ISBL meeting, to take place from 7 to 11 August 2017 in Berlin.
-If you would like to propose a new research group or a workshop, please consult the Research Unit Policy below and send your proposal to the Executive Officer, Dr Dominika Kurek-Chomycz (firstname.lastname@example.org) by 10th September 2016.
-Proposals will then be submitted to a review process conducted by the Standing Research Unit Review Sub-Committee.
+We now invite proposals for new research units for the joint EABS & ISBL meeting, to take place from 30th July to 3 August 2018 in Helsinki.
+If you would like to propose a new research group, a workshop or a special session, please consult the Research Unit Policy below and send your proposal to the Executive Officer, Dr Dominika Kurek-Chomycz (firstname.lastname@example.org) by 15th September 2017.
+Proposals will then be submitted to a review process conducted by the Standing Research Unit Review Subcommittee.
 You will be notified about the outcome by the beginning of October.
 Please make sure that your proposal includes all the required elements and that you append the chairs’ CVs (see the section on Proposing a New Research Unit).

 EABS Research Unit Policy

 The EABS Annual Meeting takes place in summer, usually in late July/early August.
-The Meeting begins with an evening opening session, and is then, over the three subsequent days, divided up into sessions organised by research units.
+The Meeting begins with an evening opening session, and is then, over the three (or three and a half) subsequent days, divided up into sessions organised by research units.
 In addition, the local organising team and/or the Committee may schedule plenary sessions on topics of interest to a broader range of biblical scholars.

 - Five-year Research Groups, with the possibility of renewal(s).